Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 └─────────────┘

-Every read or write to a in the function body goes to fixed spot #1, every time.
-Initialising it, reading it, incrementing it, passing it to printf, it’s all the same four bytes.
-The location never moves.
-Only the bytes at the location change.
-The variable a as a “thing” doesn’t exist at runtime at all, it’s just those 4 bytes, known to the compiler and then forgotten.
+Every read or write to a goes to fixed spot #1, every time.
+The location never moves, only the bytes at it do. a as a “thing” doesn’t exist at runtime, it’s just 4 bytes, known to the compiler and then forgotten.
+This is why C has no reflection: sizes, types, and names got thrown away on the way down.

 STACK (frame) HEAP (malloc(100))